If you’ve done any kind of sports betting, you’ve probably heard the term vigorish thrown around. But, what is vigorish?

 This page will answer those questions through tips and analysis.
 You'll learn the true vigorish meaning, how to calculate vigorish on the most common wagers, and how to use that info to your favor.

 The amount of vig a customer pays varies with almost every bet.
-Vig sports betting once went by a standard 10% fee.
+Vig in sports betting once went by a standard 10% fee.
 But, the use of computers and more complex betting options has allowed sportsbooks to set each wager with a built-in vig that is smaller but different in almost every bet in every sport.

 How to Calculate Vig from a Sports BetMuch of gambling is a matter of analyzing numbers, and figuring the vigorish on a typical moneyline sports bet involves basic math.
 Here’s how to calculate vig from a sports bet: